E1 European long distance path: Sweden

-Responsible organisation: Svenska Turistföreningen
+Svenska Turistföreningen is the organisation responsible for this section of the route.

 Route

 The path starts at Grövelsjön (Lake Grövel), which lies near the Norwegian-Swedish border near Idre.
-It uses a series of connecting established paths down to Varberg, a city on the coast south of Göteborg, from where the ferry to Denmark sails.
+It uses a series of connecting established paths down to Halmstad, a city on the coast south of Gothenburg, from where the ferry to Denmark sails.

-From its start it follows Vasaloppsleden, Siljansleden, southern part of the Malingsbo-Kloten Rundan, Bergslagsleden, Västra Vätterleden along the western edge of lake Vättern, a short part of Södra Vätterleden at Ulricehamn and a connecting trail to Sjuhäradsleden, then Knalleleden, Vildmarksleden and Bohusleden to Göteborg and Hallandsleden to Varberg.
+From its start, it follows Vasaloppsleden, Siljansleden, the southern part of the Malingsbo-Kloten Rundan, Bergslagsleden, Västra Vätterleden along the western edge of lake Vättern, a short part of Södra Vätterleden at Ulricehamn and a connecting trail to Sjuhäradsleden, then Knalleleden, Vildmarksleden and Bohusleden to Gothenburg and Hallandsleden to Halmstad.